 Around 15 years ago, my diabetes had turned my legs such a smart shade of navy blue that my new MS consultant said I needed a below-the-knee amputation.
 Sandra however, has robustly creamed my legs to aid circulation, for half an hour every morning, and, so far, this has saved them.

 I know I’ll lose them eventually, but at the moment I have the most looked-after lower legs in the business.
 Who else can say that?

 Soon after I was diagnosed with MS, Jules Beaumont, my MS specialist nurse, told me about Kent MS Therapy Centre, but “I don’t need anything like that – I can do it all by myself,” I thought.

-Then I heard there was a hyperbaric oxygen therapy chamber, and decided to try the experience.
+Then I heard there was an Oxygen Therapy chamber, and decided to try the experience.
 Before long, I was having thrice-weekly fixes.
-For me, oxygen therapy works, and frankly I don’t care if it’s my mind convincing me of that.
+For me, Oxygen Therapy works, and frankly I don’t care if it’s my mind convincing me of that.
 If I feel better because I’ve done something, I’ll do it.